jamjar919/hype/README.md

 Here's a demo - http://thejamespaterson.com/scripts/hype/.

 ## Install instructions
-It's a jQuery plugin - include jQuery on the page, then include this script.
+It's a jQuery plugin - include jQuery on the page, then include the script `jquery.hype.min.js` or `jquery.hype.js`.
 Then, call `$(selector).hype(options)` on the element you want to turn into a slideshow

 ## Options
 Options are JSON, with the defaults: